Writing a Query Letter with a Sample

 Granted, it can go longer or shorter than three paragraphs, but the elements need to be there.
-Longer works can have longer queries, but still stick to the one-page rule.
+Longer works can have longer queries but still stick to the one-page rule.
 Shorter does not mean putting less effort into the query.
 It's hard to fit all that information in that small amount of area, so if you find yourself writing a lot in a query.
 Set it aside, look at it again in a few days or a week.
 You may see where you may have gone too much in depth here, or want to add a little here.

-So good luck in your writing endeavors.
+So good luck with your writing endeavors.
 Now you have the tools to write a query, you already have the tools to write an article/story/novel; so now get the courage and send out your work!